TUDelft-IN4303-2014/assignments/milestone1-editor/day3.md

 * `include/MiniJava.str`: the signature for ASTs of your language.
 * `include/minijava.ctree` and/or `include/minijava.jar`: compiled Stratego code of your language.

+### Preliminaries

+Before you start with the actual assignment, you should make sure that

+1. your syntax definition provides all start symbols needed by your test cases,
+2. your context-free syntax is specified in `templates` sections by productions of the form

+        Sort             = <...>
+        Sort.Constructor = <...>
+        Sort             = [...]
+        Sort.Constructor = [...]

+3. your editor accepts only MiniJava programs.

 ### Folding Patterns

+Presentational editor services such as code folding and syntax highlighting are defined in `.esv` files in the `editor` folder.
+When you build your editor and open a MiniJava file, you can see that the editor provides already some folding points.
+These points are syntax-dependent and are specified by folding rules in `editor/MiniJava-Folding.generated.esv`.
+Folding rules indicate which syntactic constructs can be folded, and take one of the following forms:

+    <Sort>.<Constructor>
+    <Sort>._
+    _.<Constructor>

+To indicate that an element should always be folded, add a `(folded)` annotation:

+    _.Imports (folded)

+To disable a folding rule defined elsewhere (e.g. in a generated file), add a `(disabled)` annotation:

+    Definition._ (disabled)

+All editor services follow the same basic structure: they have a derived file (`EntityLang-Folding.generated.esv`) and a definition file (`EntityLang-Folding.esv`).
+The first file is automatically generated from your syntax definition, each time the project is built.
+You can use the second file to customize the editor.
+You should specify additional folding rules in this files.
+It is important, to include only those structures, where folding is reasonable.

 ### Completion Templates